In Minneapolis, communities of color brace for fresh wave of trauma as Derek Chauvin goes on trial in George Floyd's death

 She emphasized the importance of having an outlet to engage with other people.
 "Reach out, draw from the collective, talk to a group of friends about it," Hanson said.
 "Attend an NAACP meeting where they're collectively processing it, really, really reach out to others.
 Don't get shut in.
 Don't suffer in silence."

-Both Hanson and Grevious stressed the importance of self care — from mediation, to cooking, reading or taking a long bath.
+Both Hanson and Grevious stressed the importance of self-care — from meditation to cooking, reading or taking a long bath.

-Grevious will be teaching free community restorative yoga classes on Mondays in March, and said she encourages everyone to begin and end each day with 10 deep, intentional breaths.
+Grevious will teach free community restorative yoga classes on Mondays in March, and said she encourages everyone to begin and end each day with 10 deep, intentional breaths.

 "You can actually do this at any time in the day," she said.
 "If you're watching the news and it's all too much … plant both feet on the ground."